Also on this page:

 There are a lot of programs in Rhode Island, so if you’re confused, ask for help.
 In fact, Ask Rhody.
 If you want the whole picture of what’s available, turn to United Way of Rhode Island.
 Its 2-1-1 service is a regularly updated online directory of every social program there is.
 Last, keep in mind that some of these programs use community action agencies as intake centers; you can go there to see what you qualify for and get help applying.
 Find your agency at Rhode Island Community Action Association

 Not all colleges have on-campus housing.
 Students at Community College of Rhode Island, for instance, must look elsewhere.
 But most four-year colleges these days encourage incoming students to live on campus.
 Freshmen and sophomores usually find themselves in a residence hall or living learning community (essentially, a res hall based on a shared academic or social interest), while upperclassmen can move into a campus apartment.
 Both options are viable alternatives to commuting to campus because schools offer affordable rates that are inclusive of utilities, internet, furniture and security.
 Johnson & Wales, for example, has six housing levels, ranging from $7,272 to $13,032 a year.
 Getting a further discount on campus housing can be tough, but it’s possible in certain circumstances.
 Take URI.
 Students who volunteer to take on a second roommate and live in a “triple” receive a partial refund.
-Before you make a decision, compare on-campus to off-campus living costs by using Yahoo’s customized calculator.
+Before you make a decision, compare on-campus to off-campus living costs.

 Rhode Island has a higher-than-average cost of living, which is typical for states in the Northeast.
 Renting a home or apartment is reasonable, but utilities, transportation and groceries will drain your wallet.
 These are all things students can avoid — for a few years, at least — by moving into a campus residence hall or apartment and buying a meal plan.
 But if you want to give off-campus living a go, most colleges in Rhode Island will help you get started.
 Providence College’s Office of Citizenship and Off-Campus Life informs students about city ordinances, educates them about rights and responsibilities according to the Rhode Island Landlord-Tenant Handbook, and links them to a housing search tool powered by JumpOffCampus.
 Roger Williams University has a similar partnership with JumpOffCampus; unlike URI, however, it does not have a physical address on campus.
 URI’s students can step into the Commuter Affairs Office and/or use its online Off-Campus Housing Database to find a place.
 Students without college-specific resources can look to Rhode Island Housing, which publishes a renter’s guide featuring subsidized apartments, public housing and shelters.
 Find more of the latter by scanning the Rhode Island Shelter Guide put out by the Rhode Island Coalition for the Homeless.
 If things aren’t to that point, search for subsidized places to rent on HomeLocatorRI.net or visit RILiving to see housing in all price ranges.